eellak/gsoc2019-diyrobot/README.md

 ===============

 ## Introduction
-With that project designed an easy to assembly and program robot.
+With that project I designed an easy to assembly and program, robot from scratch.
 The designs is 3D printable and all the electronics parts are easy to find in any electronic equipment store.
-The robot have the  Raspberry Pi 3+  as the main computer with Raspbian operating system combined with Jupyter Notebook as programing interface and a Node.js application as front end main control page.
-You can program and control the robot through your browser using the Proteas wireless access Point.
+The robot have the  Raspberry Pi 3+  as the main computer with Raspbian operating system combined with Jupyter Notebook as programing interface and a Node.js application as front-end main control page.
+You can program and control the robot through your browser using the Proteas wireless access point.

 [View the project on Google Summer of Code website](https://summerofcode.withgoogle.com/projects/#6536613096587264).